giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 The CRs above then reference provider specific implementations.
 In our case, for clusters on AWS, they are:

-- [AWSCluster](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) - represents a tenant cluster.
+- [AWSCluster](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) - represents a workload cluster.
 - [AWSControlPlane](/reference/cp-k8s-api/awscontrolplanes.infrastructure.giantswarm.io/) - configures the AWS-specific details of the worker node(s).
 - [AWSMachineDeployment](/reference/cp-k8s-api/awsmachinedeployments.infrastructure.giantswarm.io/) - configures the AWS-specific details of worker nodes in a node pool.